Our Return Policy

 We offer flat rate shipping by region at this time.
 This varies from $7-$15 depending on the weight of the order and how far it has to travel from Maine.

 Why is shipping so expensive, sometimes more than the product?

-  We do not pad the shipping costs.
+We do not pad the shipping costs and we do not charge a handling fee.
 What we pay is what you pay for shipping via USPS and UPS.
-We live

-  on a small island in Maine and so unfortunately that means slightly higher shipping costs.
-For the

-  most accurate shipping rates, please add the product to your cart and enter your shipping
+We live on a small island in Maine and so unfortunately that means higher shipping costs.
+For the most accurate shipping rates, please add the product to your cart and enter your shipping information.

-  information.

 Do you ship internationally?

 Yes.
 Expect higher shipping costs and likely delays.
 Our international customers may need to pay for duty/taxes when they receive their shipment.

 How can I give 44 North Coffee as a gift?

 You can send an individual bag of coffee to anyone.
 We also offer Gift Cards which are redeemable in person or over the phone 207.348.5208.
 We also have great gift box options under the Gear page.
 Or gift coffee monthly with one of our 3, 6, or 12 month Coffee Subscriptions.

 If I have a Coffee Subscription am I able to skip a shipment if I need?